cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

          - dashboard for GKE clusters and workloads that don't have to manage.
          - more powerful than the Kubernetes dashboard.

-    6. <font color=blue> Existing workloads running within on-premise clusters can easily be moved on to GCP </font>
+    6. <font color=LightSlateBlue> Existing workloads running within on-premise clusters can easily be moved on to GCP </font>

 - very well suited for
   - containerized applications.